 Thirty-five minutes from the U.S. border, the coastal city of Rosarito lies on the Pacific Ocean in the Mexican state of Baja.
-Its proximity to San Diego, California and Tijuana makes it a popular destination for visitors.
+Its proximity to San Diego, California and Tijuana make it a popular destination for visitors.
 Though set in the foothills of the Peninsular Ranges, Rosarito enjoys a more uniform terrain than other locations on the peninsula.
 Its wide range of activities and city life makes it an attractive destination for many holiday seekers crossing the border into Mexico.

 The climate is sometimes compared to a Mediterranean climate.
 Its waters teem with marine life—most notably sport fish and migrating whales.
 The terrain surrounding the city as well as part of its coast is popular for off-roading.
-Gentle hills, ocean and desert make Rosarito Beach a pleasant locale on the Pacific Coast of Mexico.
+Gentle hills, ocean, and desert make Rosarito Beach a pleasant locale on the Pacific Coast of Mexico.

 History of Rosarito

 Various tribes of Yuman peoples once made their home in this region of Mexico.
 Little is known about the earliest Mesoamerican people to roam here as hunters and gathers.
 Later, tribes were known to practice a semi-nomadic way of life with agriculture.
 The Spanish discovered the peninsula in 1535; however, they would not colonize the region for some centuries laer.
 This is due to its rugged terrain, lack of adequate fresh water supplies, and hostile Native Americans who oppose Spanish subjugation.
 It would take centuries before the missionaries took firm root in the peninsula and still longer for the indigenous people to assimilate.